twhlynch/GrabPixelGen/README.md

 ## Credits

-The .proto files, ConverToLevel.py, and everything in generation/generated was made by [Slin](https://slindev.com/), the creator of Grab
+The .proto files, ConvertToLevel.py, and everything in generation/generated was made by [Slin](https://slindev.com/), the creator of Grab.